AVJefferson/Shell-Scripts/README.md

 ### PACKAGE INSTALLATION
     p_manager="aptitude"
-    conf=".config"
+    conf="pkg.list"
     showNMessage=false

-### LINUX PERSONALIZATION
-    addAlias=false
-    disableUbuntuDock=false
-further personalizations commands are yet to be added

 ## PACKAGE LIST
-**IMP: Edit this file to select the packages you wish to install/uninstall before executing the shell script.** The packages to be installed are stored in [.config file](.config).
+**IMP: Edit the [package list file](Package%20Installer/pkg.list) to select/Unselect the packages (using Y/N) you choose to (un)install before executing the shell script.** The packages to be installed are stored in.
 This filename can also be changed using the $conf variable.

 ### COMMENTS
 Everything beginnning with \# are read as comments and are not processed.